 Research Your Chosen E-Commerce Space

 There are many different ways to make money through e-commerce.
 You could manufacture products and sell them through your website, or an application, and you can learn how to start one here https://doit.software/blog/create-a-shopping-app.
 Or you could set up a dropshipping site and have your suppliers ship items directly to your clients.
-You could decide to sell digital goods as well.
+Decide to sell digital goods as well.

 Research these different business models and the pros and cons of each.
 You might’ve been excited at the idea of starting a dropshipping business, for instance, but you have to know about things like returns, chargebacks, and unreliable suppliers tarnishing your reputation too.
 This is why you can’t just jump in, register a domain, and open a Shopify account.